-Tchaikovsky also wrote a large number of shorter works for the piano, and here are two examples which can both be played by piano students with a few year's experience.
+Tchaikovsky also wrote a large number of shorter works for the piano, and here are 3 examples suitable for piano students with a few year's experience.
 We also include arrangements of each of these for various woodwind instruments and piano:

 Here are some CD recordings which will introduce you to key music by Tchaikovsky.